-However, despite these accomplishments, some communities in the Bay Area are still disproportionately impacted by persistent, unhealthy levels of air pollution.
+However, despite these accomplishments, some communities in the Bay Area are still disproportionately impacted by unhealthy levels of air pollution.
 The Air District's Community Air Risk Evaluation (CARE) program, which was initiated to identify, evaluate, and reduce health risks associated with exposure to air pollution, has conducted extensive research into identifying where disproportionately impacted communities are located.
 The CARE program examines TAC and fine PM emissions data from stationary sources, area sources, and on-road and off-road mobile sources, as well as ozone standard exceedance data, and health data for communities throughout the Bay Area to assess the potential exposure and health risks to sensitive populations such as children and the elderly.
-Identifying impacted communities and the significant air pollution sources within communities has helped the Air District to target emission reduction strategies for specific sources, and identify potential land use mitigation strategies to further reduce exposure in these disproportionately impacted areas.
-The information presented in this guidebook builds upon the work conducted under the CARE program.
+Identifying impacted communities and the significant air pollution sources, and identify potential land use mitigation strategies to further reduce exposure in these disproportionately impacted areas.
 Figure 1 shows the most impacted communities in the Bay Area, as identified by the CARE program.
+It is particularly important for local governments within these CARE communities to implement the recommendations in this guidebook, because existing residents in these areas are exposed to higher concentrations of air pollution than other areas throughout the region.